-“Our application was inspired by the OSS website and guided by their literature.” quote from new member, August 2013.
+“Our application was inspired by the OSS website and guided by their literature.” quote from a member, August 2013.

 Town and village greens are the essence of rural England and Wales.
 Story-book images of village greens tend to be of an expanse of grass in the centre of a village complete with oak tree and seat, or a carefully-manicured recreation ground just outside the village, where cricket is played in the lengthening shadows of a summer evening, and the villagers dance round the maypole.
 In fact they are much more than that, and very varied.

 A green is any land on which a significant number of inhabitants of any area has indulged in lawful sports and pastimes, for 20 years, as of right.

 We believe there to be about 3650 registered greens in England and about 220 in Wales, covering about 8150 and 620 acres respectively.

 Click here to download a copy of Defra’s study on the character of town and village greens.

 If you are currently thinking about or trying to register a new green, and you need help and/or advice, or if you think somebody may be disregarding laws protecting village greens, why not join the Open Spaces Society, and benefit from our expert advice?

 “Your site has been very useful in assisting me in my application for village green status.” quote from a new OSS member who is applying to register a village green.